httpie/cli/README.rst

     --xoxo--

-If you specify a custom ``Content-Type`` header without including the boundary bit, HTTPie will add the boundary value (specified or generated) to the header
+If you specify a custom ``Content-Type`` header without including the boundary bit, HTTPie will add the boundary value (explicitly specified or auto-generated) to the header automatically:
-automatically:

 .. code-block:: bash